 Africa is growing in importance in International Relations.
 In this course we will examine the place of Africa in world politics.
-This will be done by applying the writings of prominent international relations theorists to several case studies involving African states.
-The states chosen reflect the diversity of situations (including problems and opportunities) that exist on the continent.
+This will be done by examining the writings of prominent (mostly African) international relations theorists.
 As part of this, we will examine the concept of 'Africa' itself, along with ideas about the state, power, imperialism, legitimacy, international institutions, and colonialism.